Anatomy of the brachial plexus (Revankar et al, 2013)

 - Medially: pisiform and hook of the hamate.

-- Anterior: the roof of the tunnel is formed from the transverse carpal ligament or flexor retinaculum.
+- Anterior: the roof of the tunnel is formed from the flexor retinaculum (transverse carpal ligament or anterior annular ligament).
 The flexor retinaculum is divided into two layers (1) superficial: formed by the palmaris brevis tendon.
 (2) Deep: made up of transversal fibers.

 The carpal tunnel contains: